-This Part VII protection generally applies to actions taken by English CCPs that have been (re)authorised by the Bank of England.
-It can also protect actions taken by non-English CCPs that have been authorised or recognised by other competent authorities or ESMA (as applicable) provided that the non-English CCP's default provisions either meet certain requirements set out in the UK Recognition Requirements11 or the non-English CCP has applied for and the Bank has granted an order stating that Part VII will apply to transfers of assets and positions under that non-English CCP's default provisions.
+This Part VII protection generally applies to actions taken by English CCPs that have been (re)authorised by the European Securities and Markets Authority (ESMA).
+Bank of England.
+It can also protect actions taken by non-English CCPs that have been authorised by ESMA with two limitations-it only protects the position/ asset transfers contemplated in EMIR (not or recognised by other actions taken under competent authorities or ESMA (as applicable) provided that the non-English CCP's default rules) and those rules need to have been approved by provisions either meet certain requirements set out in the Bank of England (andUK Recognition Requirements or the authorisation not withdrawn).non-English CCP has applied for and the Bank has granted an order stating that Part VII will apply to transfers of assets and positions under that non-English CCP's default provisions.